mirzafahad/mirzafahad.github.io/_posts/2013-02-22-wifi-rouge-access-point-part3.md

 sudo apt-get install hostapd
 ~~~

 If you haven't run the update before, run that command before installing `hostapd`.
 Now, this tool requires a config file that contains the necessary information to create access point.
 Let's create a blank document in that '*mitm*' folder and rename it to `wifi_ap.config`.
+Open it with a text editor.
 The file will need to have the following configs:
 - **WiFi Interface:** The wifi interface you want to use to create access point.
 In my case it should be my Atheros WiFi adapter i.e. `wlxc01c3006xxxxx` or in Kali Linux it is `wlan0`.
 - **Bridge Interface:** We will need to create a bridge that will connect the access point and the internet.
 We can use any name for the bridge.
 We will call it `br0`.
 - **WiFi Driver:** The wifi driver we want to use.
 That will be `nl80211`.